alistar-dev/alistar-dev.github.io/natchOS/import_text-files.md

 - Number / int / decimal: integer or decimal in invariant culture
 - Bool(ean) / bit: 0 or 1
 - Date: YYYYMMDD
-- XML: Fields/nodes must be placed within a single parent node. _XML fields are being replaced by JSON fields._
+- XML: Fields/nodes must be placed within a single parent node.
+XML declaration is not allowed. _XML fields are being replaced by JSON fields._
 - JSON: Json representation of data
   An example with headers

 `"Code"    "Name"    "Boolean"    "Date"    "Misc" "ent001"    "name ""in quotes"" here"    1    "20201231"    "<root><value>some value</value><num>5</num></root>"`

 ## METADATA

 Data that is stored in NatchOS and managed by Natch is called metadata.
 Contact us for more information.

 ## ENTITIES

 Check your Admin Platform to see the configured entities with details about the file.